 The course approaches territorial autonomy from an interdisciplinary perspective, focusing on law and political science.
 The aim is to provide participants with a broad academic framework for discussing territorial autonomy from different perspectives, among others against the background of concepts such as self-determination, power-sharing and minority rights.
 The course includes modules on the demilitarisation and neutralisation, the autonomy regime as well the cultural and linguistic safeguards pertaining to Åland.
 A focus will be on the development of the regime over time, including more recent shifts in the regime.
 The course will also discuss the relevance of territorial autonomy as a possible tool for conflict resolution.

-The course is open for participants from all over the world.
-It is first and foremost designed for university students but everyone is welcome to register for one of the 20 places offered.
+The course is first and foremost designed as a university course.
+Participants from all over the world are welcome to register for one of the 20 places offered.

 Associate Professor in international Law Sia Spiliopoulou Åkermark, Course Teacher:

 “Theren is a great international interest in diversity questions, in the Åland Example and how territorial autonomy can be used as a tool for conflict resolution and diversity management.
 We are receiving questions from all over the world, e.g. Kashmir, Thailand and Indonesia.
 There is also curiosity in the Nordic countries on how autonomy solutions work in practice.
 Not everyone who is interested has the possibility to come to Åland and the Peace Institute doesn’t either have the capacity to receive everyone.
 So, this course is a way to share the knowledge we gather”.